camelliawill/gfw-article/blog.md

 ![](forest.gif)

 Canvas 2D is an API that allows drawing shapes, text and images into a drawing surface.
-But really what it does is just, basically, moving pixels around.
+But really what it basically does is just move pixels around.
 Instead of using the GPU, the dedicated graphics unit of a computer or phone, Canvas 2D relies solely on the processor (CPU) to render graphics.
 Notwithstanding this, it can achieve solid performance, at least with that kind of pixellated rendering style.
-The technique, in a nutshell: prepare a typed array containing all pixel values (<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray">`Uint8ClampedArray`</a>), dump those pixels them into your canvas all at once (<a href="https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/putImageData">`putImageData()`</a>).
+The technique, in a nutshell: prepares a typed array containing all pixel values (<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray">`Uint8ClampedArray`</a>), and dumps those pixels into your canvas all at once (<a href="https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/putImageData">`putImageData()`</a>).
 Done.

 ![](https://cloud.githubusercontent.com/assets/704210/16413800/89181720-3d34-11e6-92ce-a3ffc7786b72.gif)

-We started early prototypes of GlobalFishingWatch with that approach, but we were aiming at a different rendering style.
+We started early prototypes of Global Fishing Watch with that approach, but we were aiming at a different rendering style.
 While the pixellated style works well for analysis, we were looking for something that would convey the idea of a "pulsating" activity, highlighting fishing seasons variations and their potential impact on the environment.

 ![](heatmap.gif)

-To achieve this kind of heatmap effect, we need to blend many many times "brushes strokes" (a tiny picture with a radial gradient gradually transparent) into the canvas, each brush representing here a point in time and space where a vessel caught fish.
+To achieve this kind of heatmap effect, we needed to blend "brushes strokes" (a tiny picture with a radial gradient gradually transparent) many, many times into the canvas, each brush representing here a point in time and space where a vessel sent a signal.
 We can then play with the size and opacity of the brushes to encode a variable such as fishing activity.

 Can we do that with Canvas 2D?
 There are many techniques to try to make it perform faster: shadow canvas, batch drawing API calls, grouping drawing commands by color/opacity, avoid sub-pixel rendering, staring at your screen with a desperate look, <a href="https://www.html5rocks.com/en/tutorials/canvas/performance/">etc</a>.